Mamen Mendizábal: Biography

 Mendizábal was signed to present the Palo y astilla programme in 2019 in which she interviews notable Spanish figures about their life and background to how they were able to achieve success.
 The programme was first broadcast on LaSexa in February 2021 after being delayed from its late-2020 start.
 She, César Carballo, José María Gay de Liébana, Yayo Herrero and Ainara Zubillaga co-authored the book Adelante: Solo existe el futuro.
 Y es nuestro in 2020.
 In May, Mendizábal decided to stop presenting Más vale tarde because she wanted a change in her life and she wanted to do other projects.
 She also cited the COVID-19 pandemic helping her to "see where I was and realize that life is one, that we forget."
 Mendizábal made her final on-screen appearance on the programme on 30 June 2021, and was replaced by Iñaki López and Cristina Pardo.

 Personal life

-She is in an relationship with the radio broadcaster José Antonio Ponseti and the two have been living together since 2013.
+She is in a relationship with the radio broadcaster José Antonio Ponseti and the two have been living together since 2013.
 Mendizábal has no children.